 The Mac vs. PC debate: which lasts longer?

-Asurion Experts get asked all the time if Macs or PCs last longer—and the truth is, there is no right answer.
-This great debate is a great example of how it really depends on what you're planning to use your laptop for and how much power you need to complete those things.
+Asurion Experts get asked all the time if Macs or PCs last longer—and there's no right answer.
+This great debate is a great example of how it really depends on what you're planning to use your laptop for and how much power you need.

-Apple laptops are known for their high-quality components, as well as their connected ecosystem, that allows users to seamlessly connect their phones, tablets, laptops and other accessories.
-They also offer frequent OS and model updates, which can be great, but can also potentially make the devices you already own obsolete quicker.
+Apple® laptops are known for their high-quality components and for allowing people to seamlessly connect their phones, tablets, laptops, and other accessories.
+They also offer frequent operating system and model updates, which can be great, but can also make the devices you already own obsolete more quickly.

-Laptops that use the Windows operating system have access to more apps, services, and accessory products than Macs, but the endless choices can make narrowing down which system is best for you more challenging.
-The bottom line is that one manufacturer is not inherently better than the other, it comes down to what you need a device to do and which serves your needs better.
+Laptops that use the Windows operating system have access to more apps, services, and accessory products than Macs.
+But the endless choices can make narrowing down which system is best for you more challenging.
+One manufacturer isn't inherently better than the other, it comes down to what you need your device to do and which serves your needs better.

-While some laptops are built to withstand more use than others, the bottom line is that the better you care for your laptop, the longer that it will last.
-Asurion Experts recommend regular maintenance along with upgrading parts when they begin to show signs of slowing down.
+While some laptops are built to withstand more use than others, the better you care for your laptop, the longer it'll last.
+Asurion Experts recommend regular maintenance along with upgrading parts when they start to show signs of slowing down.

 Tips for extending the life of your laptop